 Business planning is a great way to spend the downtime many businesses have at the end of the year.
-Use these seven tips to get your business ready to start next year off on the right foot.
+Use these nine tips to get your business ready to start next year off on the right foot.

 Planning your business may not sound like an activity you want to pursue during the holidays, but if you’re in a business that slows down at this time of the year, planning may be the best way to spend your time.